sbegaudeau/sbegaudeau.github.com/_posts/2018-02-22-chrome-devtools-part4.markdown

 # General

-The `Network` tab is composed of two parts, on top you can find an overview of the timeline where all the requests that have been made can be seen.
+The `Network` tab is composed of two parts, on top you will find an overview of the timeline where all the requests that have been made can be seen.
 Below this overview, the `Network` tab shows the details of each request.
 Finally above the timeline, a toolbar gives you access to additional options.
 By default, the `Console` is available with additional tools in a drawer at the bottom.

 <img src="{{ site.baseurl }}/img/posts/2018/02/22/chrome-devtools-part4/network-tab.png" class="img-fluid img-border">